Structures with Small Orbit Growth: Finite Coverings of Reducts of Unary Structures

-\begin{proof}[Proof of Claim 2.]
-Let $K':=(G_{F'}|_T)/E \leq \sym(Z)$.
-We would like to use Lemma \ref{nice_case} again.
-As in the proof of Claim 1 it follows that $K'\in \gexpp$.
-Claim 1 implies that $\nabla(K')$ is trivial.
-So it is enough to show that $\Delta(K')$ is trivial.
-In order to show this, let us consider the relation on $X$.
 Then $R$ is a congruence of $G_{F'}$ with finite classes.
-Therefore $R$ is finer than $\Delta(G_{F'})$.
-By the maximality of $k(F)$ it follows that $\Delta(G_F)$ and $\Delta(G_{F'})$ agree on $T$.
-This is only possible if $\Delta(K')$ is trivial.
-Therefore the conditions of Lemma \ref{nice_case} hold for the group $K'$, and thus by Lemma \ref{nice_case} it follows that $K'$ is highly transitive. \end{proof}
+Therefore, $R$ is finer than $\Delta(G_{F'})$.
+As $\Delta(G_F)$ and $\Delta(G_{F'})$ agree on $T$, this is only possible if $\Delta(K)$ is the identity congruence.
+Hence, the conditions of Lemma \ref{nice_case} hold for $K$, and thus by Lemma \ref{nice_case} it follows that $K$ is highly transitive. \end{proof}